kBashar/hawker/README.md

 # hawker
-A python service package to download Bangladeshi Newspaper articles periodically
+A python service package to download Bangladeshi Newspaper articles periodically.

+It downloads all latest article from a source and provides an API for latest news.
+All the sources are from Bangladesh.
+Only the latest articles are first provided.

 ## DAY-1 (22 November 2022)